3elk/gashIP/README.md

 (For the raw JSON Responses, goto the output folder "json_results".
 And for the geolocation info, go to the output folder "geolocation_results")

+3) Just one more thing, DO NOT USE THIS TOOL WITH MALICIOUS INTENT!

 ## LEGAL NOTICE: